apioo/fusio/README.md

   account.
 Therefor you can use the following command `php bin/fusio adduser`.
   Choose as account type "Administrator".

-You can then login to the backend at `/backend.htm` where you can start to configure the system.
+You can then login to the backend at `/fusio` where you can start to configure the system.

 # Documentation

-The offical documentation is available at http://fusio.readthedocs.org/
+The official documentation is available at http://fusio.readthedocs.org/

 # Use cases